Albertzue/learning_notes/aws/DEA/practice01.md

-c d
+d
 b
 a
 be
 b
 a b
+b
 c b
+a
+a
+c
+c a
 d b
-b a
-d a
-c
-a
-b  DPU?
-b
-b a
-b